Depression and Disability in Children and Adolescents

-Treatment approaches for children and adolescents include psychosocial interventions (e. g., cognitive behavior therapy) and medication, as well as traditional psychotherapy.
+Treatment approaches for children and adolescents include psycho-social interventions (e. g., cognitive behavior therapy) and medication, as well as traditional psychotherapy.
 Two forms of cognitive therapy (i.e., self-control therapy for prepubertal children and coping skills for adolescents) have been judged as probably effective (Kaslow & Thompson, 1998).
 A number of medications are commonly prescribed for children and adolescents with depression, but many of these have not yet been subjected to sufficient study.
-Effective treatment requires intervention by both medical and mental health professionals, with support from all others who come in contact with the young person; and is therefore not within the purview of the school alone.
+Effective treatment requires intervention by both medical and mental health professionals, with support from all others who come in contact with the young person.

 School and Classroom Intervention

-The educator’s most important contribution is the provision of a positive and supportive environment, components of which include satisfaction of basic needs, caring relationships with adults, and physical and psychological security.
-Any inclusion in a student’s program that serves to enhance feelings of self-worth, self-control, and optimism has the potential for ameliorating feelings of depression.
+The educator’s most important contribution is to provide a positive and supportive environment.
+This environment should include satisfaction of basic needs, caring relationships with adults, and physical and psychological security.
+Any inclusion in a student’s program that serves to enhance feelings of self-worth, self-control, and optimism has the potential for improving feelings of depression.
 Aversive techniques (e. g., punishment and “get tough” approaches) should be avoided to the extent possible (Guetzloe, 1989, 1991).

 Educators must use instructional strategies that are both positive and effective so that the student will achieve success and enjoy the learning process.
-Examples include direct instruction with positive reinforcement, thematic instructional units with varied levels of classroom assignments, learning strategies (e. g., mnemonic devices) and utilization of the principles of universal design for leaning, which promote access to the general curriculum for students with learning problems.
+Examples include direct instruction with positive reinforcement, thematic instructional units with varied levels of classroom assignments, learning strategies (e. g., mnemonic devices), and utilization of the principles of universal design for leaning.
 Some protective factors have been addressed in published curricula (e. g., preventing alienation, enhancing self-esteem, and learning self-control).
 Other interventions that have implications for school programs (e. g., phototherapy and exercise) have been found to have value in reducing symptoms of depression in adults (Brosse, Sheets, Lett, & Blumenthal, 2002; USDHHS, 2003), but have not yet been subjected to sufficient study with children and adolescents.

-Mood disorders, including major depression, dysthymia, and bipolar disorder, are now recognized as serious problems among children and adolescents.
+People now recognize mood disorders, including major depression, dysthymia, and bipolar disorder, as serious problems among children and adolescents.
 This brief discussion has focused on the symptoms of these disorders, their relationships to other mental and physical problems, their treatment, and appropriate school intervention.

 - U. S. Department of Health and Human Services (USDHHS).
 (2000).
-Mental health: A report of the Surgeon General.
 Rockville , MD : U. S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administraion, Center for Mental Health Services, National Institutes of Health, National Institute of Mental Health.

 - U. S. Department of Health and Human Services (2003).
-Mood disorders.
-Rockville, MD: U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administraion, The Center for Mental Health Services, National Institutes of Health, National Institute of Mental. http://mentalhealth.samhsa.gov/publications/allpubs/ken98-0049/default.asp
+Rockville, MD: U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administraion, The Center for Mental Health Services, National Institutes of Health, National Institute of Mental.

 Source: ERIC Digest